Gigi Otálvaro, PhD

 Experience

 Gigi Otálvaro, PhD, is an interdisciplinary artist, author, and educator.
-She began practicing laughter yoga in 2019 at the UCSF Osher Center and soon after earned her Laughter Yoga Leader Certification, launching classes at Stanford University.
-During her time there, nearly 1000 students, faculty, alumni, and staff took her classes and workshops.
-From 2013-2025, she designed, taught, and led courses and programs at Stanford across multiple departments, most recently as Associate Director of Stanford Living Education, where she directed the LifeWorks Program for Integrative Learning.
-This program integrated scholarship, creative expression, mindfulness, and embodied practices.
+She began practicing laughter yoga in 2019 at the UCSF Osher Center for Integrative Health and soon after earned her Laughter Yoga Leader Certification, which inspired her to launch classes at Stanford University (where she completed her PhD).
+In the seven years after completing her doctorate, nearly 1,000 students, faculty, alumni, and staff participated in her laughter yoga classes and workshops.
+In her most recent role as Associate Director of Stanford Living Education, she directed the LifeWorks Program for Integrative Learning, an interdisciplinary program combining scholarship, creative expression, mindfulness, and embodied practices.
+During her time at Stanford, she designed and taught courses across multiple departments, including Theater and Performance Studies, Art History, Psychiatry, the Program in Writing and Rhetoric, Comparative Studies in Race and Ethnicity, and others.
+She also launched the Art & Well-Being Engagement (AWE) initiative, working with campus partners and museums to foster connection, belonging, and community health through creative expression.

-She is also a Certified Yoqi® Qigong Flow Instructor and designs classes that weave together laughter yoga, qigong, and movement-meditation practices with theater and performance exercises.
+In addition to her laughter yoga work, she is a Certified Yoqi® Qigong Flow instructor, creating classes that integrate movement, meditation, theater, improvisation, and laughter for holistic mind-body well-being.
 In her award-winning publications and feminist scholarship, her research and pedagogy engage Latina/x and women of color feminisms, queer of color critique, mindfulness-based art practice, as well as art and activism.

 Education and Training